What is Bi-Level Ventilation?

 If your child is breathing rapidly, noisily or seems to be having difficulty breathing you should see a doctor urgently.

-If the problem is very severe you may see a dusky colour around your child's lips or there may be pauses when they stop breathing.
+If the problem is very severe you may see a dusky or blue colour around your child's lips or there may be pauses when they stop breathing.
 You should call an ambulance (000) if this occurs.

 - Clinical Nurse Consultant (02) 9845 2572